 You shouldn’t ignore any pain that seems unusual to your normal everyday fatigue, aches and pains of training.
-Over the next few weeks in our Enertor Health series, we will be looking at common injuries that we are susceptible to, what might cause them and our Enertor Experts fill us in on how you can prevent getting one of these injuries yourself.
+Over the next few weeks in our Enertor Health series, we’re looking at common injuries that active people are susceptible to, what might cause them and our Enertor Experts fill us in on how you can prevent getting one of these injuries yourself.

 To kick our Health series off, we’re looking at one of the most common running injuries out there – Shin Splints.

 Shin splints are usually caused by the overuse and straining of your muscles where they attach to the Tibia (shin bone).
 If you have shin splints you’ll often experience sharp pain at the front of the lower part of your leg.

 - Sport - any activity that creates an impact on the legs and feet places strain on the lower leg muscles which is why, if you run regularly, you’re particularly susceptible to this type of injury.

 - Routine - a number of other factors can make you more vulnerable to shin splints, such as not stretching or warming up properly, running on an incline or decline.
 Or you may simply have pushed yourself to run too fast or too far before you are ready.

 - Technique - you may have high arches or pronated feet or your trainers may not be providing proper support.
 If you’re a “toe runner” you could be more likely to experience shin splints as the forefoot contact puts added stress on your lower leg muscles.

 - Shin stretches - make sure you’re warming up and stretching properly before and after training.
 Any activity that creates an impact on the legs and feet will put strain on the lower leg muscles.